 By YVETTE COLMANT

 Girls on the Run is an internationally recognized non-profit program focused on the development of girls in 3rd through 5th grade.
 The program’s objective is to reduce the potential display of at-risk activities among its participants.
 It includes training for a 3.1 mile running event with self-esteem enhancing, uplifting workouts.
-Coaches encourage positive emotional, social, mental, and physical development in the participants.
+As coaches, we encourage positive emotional, social, mental, and physical development in our participants.

-For more information on Girls on the Run, visit the WNC Girls on the Run web site at https://www.gotrwnc.org, or call Tara McCoy 497-1976 or Yvette Colmant at 497-1978.
+This Fall, Cherokee Choices Mentors will continue Cherokee Elementary Girls on the Run and Swain East Elementary Girls on the Run programs.
+Please look for new teams forming at Smoky Mountain Elementary & Swain Middle School.
+For more information on Girls on the Run, visit the WNC Girls on the Run web site at https://www.gotrwnc.org, or call Tara McCoy 497-1976 or Yvette Colmant 497-1978.